serl/memorizationsys/README.md

 * Copy `.env.sample` to `.env` and follow the instructions. `source .env` in your terminal if you don't use direnv.
 * `make deps` to download go/js dependencies.
 * `make run` or `make build && make server_run` to compile and run the bot on port 8000.
-* Register the webhook to activate the bot by calling `server/webhook_dog`.

 ## Host on Heroku

 * You'll need the Heroku Postgres add-on.
 * Initialize the database: `{ cat db/db.sql; cat db/functions.sql; } | heroku pg:psql`
 * Take a look at `.env.sample` and do your `heroku config:set` accordingly.
-* Register the webhook to activate the bot by running `heroku run webhook-dog`.
-You can use the scheduler add-on to run it every morning.
+* Use the scheduler add-on to run `wake-dog` it every morning.
 It will wake up the bot, so that you'll have your rehearsal, even with free dynos.

 ### Working with Postgres on Heroku